nearform/no-gres/README.md

 `params` - An optional array of parameters which will be matched against those passed to the `query` function

-`returns` - An optional array of "rows" to be returned by the `query` call.
+`returns` - An optional array or an Error instance.
+If an array, it will represent the "rows" to be returned by the `query` call.
+If an Error, the associated query will fail with this error.
+By default, an empty rowset is returned.

 Returns the parameters used on the call as an objects.
 Handy for re-using the values later in the test:
 ```